opensearch-project/opensearch-migrations/FetchMigration/README.md

 source cluster, such as Elasticsearch or OpenSearch, to a target OpenSearch cluster.
 It automates the process of comparing indexes between the two clusters by creating index metadata, like settings and mappings that does not already exist on the target cluster using [Data Prepper](https://github.com/opensearch-project/data-prepper).

-The Fetch Migration tool consists of a Python script.
+The Fetch Migration tool consists of a Python script which requires Python 3 or greater.
 However, a Docker image can be built using the included [Dockerfile](./Dockerfile) included in this repository.

 ## Components